dombrga/aws-dev-notes/AWS exam readiness.md

 -  namespace is a container in cloudwatch metrics .
 EC2 uses aws/ec2 namespace. it cannot be used to filter results to show the metrics of a speci env
 - dimension in cw metrics is like a filter.
 - security group is like a firewall that controls inbound/outbound traffic.
-- in cf template, DeletionPolicy to Retain to prevent accidental deletion of RESOURCE.
-Set stack termination protection to Enable for WHOLE STACK.
 - AWSLambdaBasicExecutionRole grants permission to upload to cw, not to s3.
 Lambda func execution role is an iam role that grants the func to access aws services and resources.
 - route53 is dns service. clouffront is a cdn service
 - app load balancer supports path-based routing.
 Application Load Balancer supports sticky sessions, enabling stateful applications.